 The possibility of nesting classes is a powerful feature which is not possible in languages like C++ and Eiffel.
-The following example shows a class pattern that describes Patterns Patterns
+The following example shows a class pattern that describes a product of our company:

 '''

 productDescription:

 (# name: @text;

 price: @integer;

 noOfSoldUnits: @integer;

 order:

 (# orderDate: @date;

 c: ^customer;

 print:<

 (#

 do name[] -> puttext;

-'Price: '->puttext; price ->

-putint; ' '->put;
+'Price: '->puttext; price -> putint; ' '->put;

 ' No of units sold: '->puttext;

 noOfSoldUnits->putint; ' '->put;

 orderDate.print;

 C.print;

 inner

 #)

 #)

 #);

 '''

 One of the attributes of a productDescription object is the class pattern order.
 An instance of order describes an order made on this product by some customer.
-The attributes of an order object include the date of the order, the number of units ordered, the customer ordering the product, and print operation.
+The attributes of an order object include the date of the order, the number of units ordered, the customer ordering the product, and a print operation.
 Consider the objects:

+'''

 P1,P2: @product; o1,o2: @P1.order; o3,o4: @P2.order

+'''

 The objects o1 and o2 are instances of P1.order whereas o3 and o4 are instances of P2.order.
 The block-structure makes it possible to refer to global names in enclosing objects.
 In the above example, the print operation refers to names in the enclosing order object.
 This resembles most object-oriented languages where operations inside a procedure refer to names in the enclosing object.
 The print operation, however, also refers to names in the surrounding productDescription object.
-Execution of say ol.print will thus print the values of Pl.name, Pl.price, Pl.noOfSoldUnits, ol.orderDate, and ol.c.
+Execution of say o1.print will thus print the values of P1.name, P1.price, P1.noOfSoldUnits, o1.orderDate, and o1.c.

-Virtual Pattern 8
+4 Virtual Pattern